Yiru-Jiao/Two-Dimensional-Time-To-Collision/README.md

 # Two-Dimensional-Time-To-Collision
 This repository allows for fast computation of two-dimensional Time-To-Collision (2D-TTC).
 This is particularly useful for evaluating the traffic conflict risk at intersections, but for sure can also be used in the scenario of highways.
-An explanatory document might be available later (not 100% sure though).
+An explanatory document might be available later (not 100% sure though :P).

 ## Libarary requirements
 Any versions of `pandas` and `numpy`.